Content Marketing: 5 Reasons Your Strategy Isn’t Working

 Red Bull’s content targets extreme sports enthusiasts.

+Its videos exude thrill, excitement, and adventure that’s unheard and unseen elsewhere.
 It organizes and covers live sports events while the content has a bold undertone, helping it build a massive follower base.

 Here are some steps on how you can create a voice for your branded content: